mkormout/utils-cli/README.md

 - install dependencies and the package itself `npm i -g`

 ## Usage
-There are several functions with different purpose which can be split into several groups:
+There are several functions with different purpose which can be split into multiple groups:
 ### Git Batch Operations
 Git batch operations over given <a href="https://www.npmjs.com/package/glob">Glob</a> mask!
 - gbch [options] <branch-name>   Git checkout batch operation on multiple git folders.